ChubieMirembe/RTG/Lab_Book.md

 ![](images/ex7.png)

 **Reflection:**
+After the initial attempt to render the cube using triangle strips, I noticed that some faces (top and bottom) were not visible.
+I had thought I did it wrong, but then I realised the issue was I wasn't using a deptth buffer.
+Without a depth buffer, the triangles are drawn in the order they are processed, which can lead to some faces getting overdawned by others, resulting in them not being visible.

+**Question:**
+I would like to understand if my understanding is correct, and also how to implement a depth buffer in Vulkan to properly render 3D objects like this cube.

 ### EXERCISE 8: DRAWING MULTIPLE CUBES USING INSTANCED DRAWING
 #### Goal: Render two distinct triangles instead of one quad using vkCmdDraw().